divnix/std/docs/tutorials/hello-moon/Readme.md

 _A slightly more complete [hello world][hello-world] tutorial._

-This tutorial implements a very typical `automation` Cell and its Organelles for a somewhat bigger project.
+This tutorial implements a very typical `automation` Cell and its Cell Blocks for a somewhat bigger project.
 It also makes use of more advanced functions of `std`.
 Namely:

 - `std.growOn` instead of `std.grow`
 - `std.harvest` to provide compatibility layers of "soil"
-- non-default Organelle definitions
+- non-default Cell Block definitions
 - the input debug facility

-The terms _"Clade"_, _"Cell"_, _"Organelle"_, _"Target"_ and _"Action"_ have special meaning within the context of `std`.
+The terms _"Clade"_, _"Cell"_, _"Cell Block"_, _"Target"_ and _"Action"_ have special meaning within the context of `std`.
 With these clear definitions, we navigate and communicate the code structure much more easily.
 In order to familiarize yourself with them, please have a quick glance at the [glossary][glossary].